MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 **What happens when an updated base driver is published and applied to an end user’s system?**

 When a base driver update is applied, the currently installed Extension INF will be evaluated and applied if necessary.
-If there are no extension INFs installed, Windows Update will download the latest applicable version.
+If there are no Extension INFs installed, Windows Update will download the latest applicable version.

-**Do we need to publish an updated extension INF or ExtensionID when we update our OS to the latest version?**
+**Do we need to publish an updated Extension INF or ExtensionID when we update our OS to the latest version?**

 No, the existing ExtensionID and Extension INF will continue to work.